-Ambitious targets, government policy and very significant subsidies including purchase incentives, have lowered vehicle costs and reduced consumer barriers.
-Lower battery costs and improvements in battery density over recent years have also played a role, together with growth in the EV portfolios of OEMs.
+Ambitious targets, government policy and very significant subsidies including purchase incentives, have lowered vehicle costs, extended vehicle ranges, and reduced consumer barriers.
+Lower battery costs and improvements in battery density over recent years have also played a role, together with the renewables share in electricity generation and growth in the EV portfolios of OEMs.

-While the sector has developed at a rapid pace, the impact on the total vehicle population is still hardly noticeable in most countries.
+While the sector has developed at a rapid pace, the impact on the total vehicle population is still hardly noticeable in most nations.

-In 2016, it has been estimated that the worldwide number of EVs on the road passed the 2 million mark (61% of them are battery electric vehicles or BEVs and 39% plug-in hybrids electric vehicles or PHEVs).
+In 2018, the IEA estimated that the worldwide number of EVs on the road was 5.1 million (69% of them are battery electric vehicles or BEVs and 31% plug-in hybrids electric vehicles or PHEVs), with the total number of passenger vehicles on the road worldwide of around 1 billion.

+Around 2.1% of global vehicle sales in 2018 were EVs.
+However, in some markets the market share is significantly higher with China now the largest market for EVs (45% of world sales), with the Unites States accounting for 22% and Europe 24%.
+Norway, underpinned by a range of government incentives, is the global leader in terms of market share.

-This represents a market share of less than 1% compared with the total number of passenger vehicles on the road worldwide of around 1 billion.
-However, in some markets the market share is significantly higher (Norway 24%), and in recent years China has passed the United States as the main market for EVs worldwide.
-In Australia, of the 1 million new vehicles typically sold each year, EV sales have been around a thousand vehicles a year in recent years (0.1% of total vehicle sales) and EV sales slowed dramatically in 2016 (around 220 new vehicles).
+In Australia, of the 1 million new vehicles typically sold each year, EV sales have been modest.
+In 2019, some 6,718 EVs were sold (just under 0.7% of total vehicle sales.
 As a result, EVs represent a very small share of the 14 million passenger vehicle fleet in Australia with an average vehicle age of 10 years.
-Australian motorists have also typically favoured hybrids over pure electric vehicles (BEVs) due to range anxiety.
+Australian motorists have also typically favoured hybrids over pure electric vehicles (BEVs).

 The extent of the future EV contribution to the passenger transit task, in Australia and globally, is not clear.
-There are wide ranging forecasts of future EV uptake, but all research and modelling suggests they will be more common globally by 2040.
+There is a wide array of forecasts of future EV uptake, ranging from low scenarios of around 20 million EVs globally in 2040 (ES EIA) to forecasts of more than 500 million vehicles worldwide (BNEF).